Docs

 414Request-URI Too Large{"success":false,"message":"URI Too Long"}

-429The limit has been exceeded{"success":false,"message":"Rate limit exceeded"}
+429The limit has been exceeded{"success":false,"message":"You've hit the monthly limit"}

 In general, a 2xx HTTP status code indicates that the request was successfully processed.